Painful intelligence: What AI can tell us about human suffering

 An interesting related division between feedforward and feedback processing in neural networks is discussed by \citet{lamme2000distinct}.}

-Note that in an ordinary computer, the situation above is in some ways reversed, as already explained on page~\pageref{digitalvsanalog} in Chapter~\ref{ml.ch}.
+Note that in an ordinary computer, the situation above is in some ways reversed, as already explained in Chapter~\ref{ml.ch} (page~\pageref{digitalvsanalog}).
 A computer can do logical operations much faster than neural network computations, since logical operations are in line with its internal architecture.
 In fact, a computer can only do neural network computations based on a rather cumbersome conversion of such analog operations into logical ones.
-Presumably, in fact, the brain is only able to do logical operations after converting them into neural network computations, and that is equally cumbersome.
+Analogously, the brain can only perform logical operations after converting them into neural network computations, which is equally cumbersome.

 To see the division into two systems particularly clearly, we can consider situations where the two systems try to accomplish the \textit{same} task, say, classification of visual input.
 We can have a neural network that proposes a solution, as well as a logic-based system that proposes its own.
 Sometimes, the systems may agree; at other times, they disagree.